 A special note on face shields worn in the laboratory: Students may find it more comfortable to wear a face shield in the laboratory as mandated eye protection as opposed to the traditional safety glasses.
 That is, an appropriately protective face shield can substitute for safety glasses.
+It is recommended that a mask also be worn under a shield.
 Yet, if a student chooses to wear a face shield while working in the laboratory, there will be times when the shield will need to be lifted to perform a particular function, e.g., using a microscope.
 If a student lifts their shield to conduct a procedure, it will be required that a properly worn mask be used as long as the shield is not in the appropriate protective position.

 What if a student forgets or loses their face covering?
 Should a student enter the classroom or without a face covering, having forgotten or lost it, a limited supply shall be available in the STEM Dean’s office (Moser Hall, Room 2200) or the Department of Chemistry office (Ward Beecher, Room 5053).
 Should a student enter the laboratory without a face covering, having forgotten or lost it, a limited supply shall be available in the HHS Dean’s office (Cushwa Hall, Room 2110).
 Dr. Cooper or the laboratory instructor may also have one on hand – please ask.
 To remain in the lecture or laboratory, the student must acquire and properly wear a face covering.